 The Walking Dead: Our World

 This Walking Dead-themed location game turns your virtual neighbourhood into a post-apocalyptic wasteland.
 Unlike most of the games on this list, Our World doesn’t require you to leave the comfort of your home to fight hordes of zombies and build safe houses.
 However, if you want to encounter item crates or flex your zombie-killing muscles, you’ll need to venture out into the streets.

-Nintendo and Niantic revealed a brand new Pikmin mobile game.
-The new app does not have a confirmed name or release date as of yet, but it will include gameplay and activities that are designed to encourage walking and making going outside more enjoyable.
+Pikmin Bloom is the latest location-based offering from Nintendo and Niantic.
+The new app includes gameplay and activities that are designed to encourage walking and make going outside more enjoyable.